Agent Architecture / Foundation

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Context" to locate the part of the ai interface control mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 8:25, where the video says: “So, if I want to create a new note, I can select this one here.
 It prompts me for the note name, so I'll call this one quick add demo.
 And it's just going to load my template...”

 03